The java.awt.print package provides

 so the end user can interactively change the print job

 properties.
-The actionPerformed
+The actionPerformed method of

 the previous Swing example is modified here